Friday

 February 1965 – President Richardson is annoyed when Tony Stark, head of America’s largest defense contractor, gives a speech at the United Nations on the vital importance of turning scientific research towards peaceful ends.

 Nick Fury and Captain America contact the new President to ask for a special appropriation for S.H.I.E.L.D.
 President Richardson stonewalls the request, telling them it’s not the sort of thing he can make a snap decision on but will instead have to discuss it with the brass at the Pentagon, get input from his cabinet, then run it through a gamut of congressional committees, et cetera.
 However, after the fiasco of the Alien Activities Commission, Congress passes legislation creating Project Safeguard, which President Richardson signs into law.
-The Project’s stated aim is to seek out and make peaceful contact with any and all extraterrestrial races, but its true purpose is to detect alien infiltration of the earth.
+The Project’s stated aim is to seek out and make peaceful contact with any and all extraterrestrial races, but its true purpose is to detect alien infiltration of Earth.

-Despite persistent attempts by Senator Winters, a crusading young Democrat, to secure amnesty for the Sub-Mariner, the President issues an executive order that says, in effect, that Prince Namor is to be captured dead or alive.
+Despite persistent attempts by Senator Craig Winters, a crusading young Democrat, to secure amnesty for the Sub-Mariner, the President issues an executive order that says, in effect, that Prince Namor is to be captured dead or alive.
 A federal warrant is issued for Namor’s arrest.

 March 1965 – President Richardson and Vice-President Miller make an inspection tour of Gamma Base in New Mexico.
 While they are there, the base comes under attack by the Hulk.
 The super-strong psychiatrist Doc Samson holds the Hulk at bay until the base is invaded by an army of artificial humanoids, controlled by the criminal genius known as the Leader.
 With Doc Samson’s help, the Hulk destroys the humanoids and defeats the Leader, but Richardson returns to Washington and announces that he intends to see the Hulk captured and destroyed.

-Two weeks later, President Richardson is moved to a place of safety when both Thor and the Silver Surfer battle a monstrous brute called Durok in the streets of Washington, DC.
+Two weeks later, President Richardson is moved to a place of safety when both Thor and the Silver Surfer battle a monstrous brute called Durok in the streets of Washington, D.C.
 The military proves ineffective in the face of Durok’s power, but the battle finally ends when the Silver Surfer causes both Durok and himself to dematerialize.
 The Surfer is seen later flying over the city, inspecting the damage caused during the fight.

 April 1965 – When the world-devourer Galactus returns to Earth demanding that the Silver Surfer become his servant again—and Reed Richards interferes—President Richardson contacts the Fantastic Four to read them the riot act.
 The President is not impressed by the FF’s assertions that they have a plan and that Galactus cannot be trusted to keep his word, and he orders them to turn over the Silver Surfer and be done with it.
 The Fantastic Four hold their ground, and the President realizes he has no choice but to trust them.
-Later, Reed Richards appears in the Oval Office, as if by magic, and tells the President that the earth is safe from Galactus once more.
+Later, Reed Richards appears in the Oval Office, as if by magic, and tells the President that Earth is safe from Galactus once more.
 President Richardson contacts the military and tells them to stand down.
 Moments later, the voice of Mister Fantastic reaches the minds of everyone on earth, again as if by magic, to assure them there is nothing more to fear from Galactus, since the Fantastic Four tricked him into entering another dimension.

 The President attends the launch of Starcore One, a space station bound for close orbit around the sun.
 The mission is headed by American physicist and Nobel laureate Dr. Peter Corbeau.